 6. Promoting disability-inclusive disaster risk reduction and management

 Asia and the Pacific is the most hazard-prone region on earth.
 Populations at large are exposed to disaster risk, and persons with disabilities are disproportionately exposed to the impacts of disasters.
 Available evidence indicates that persons with disabilities are between two and four times more likely to be killed during disasters than others.

-The Sendai Framework on Disaster Risk Reduction includes persons with disabilities as one of key stakeholders in relation to promoting inclusive disaster risk reduction.
-The Incheon Strategy’s Goal 7 focuses on this theme.
+The Sendai Framework on Disaster Risk Reduction includes persons with disabilities as one of the key stakeholders in relation to promoting inclusive disaster risk reduction.
+In addition, the Incheon Strategy’s Goal 7 focuses on this issue.